Apartness, sharp elements, and the Scott topology of domains: Tightness, cotransitivity and sharpness

 \begin{proposition} An element \(x\) of an algebraic dcpo \(D\) is sharp if and only if for every compact \(c \in D\) it is decidable whether \(c \below x\) holds. \end{proposition} \begin{proof} Suppose that we sharp element \(x\) and let \(c\) be an arbitrary compact element.
-By compactness of \(c\) and sharpness of \(x\), we have \(c \ll x\) or \(c \not\below x\), so \(c \below x\) is decidable, as desired. \end{proof}
+By compactness of \(c\) and sharpness of \(x\), we have \(c \ll x\) or \(c \not\below x\), so \(c \below x\) is decidable, as desired.
+Conversely, suppose that \(c \below x\) is decidable for every compact element \(c \in D\).
+We use Lemma~\ref{sharp-basis} applied to the basis of compact elements, so let \(a \ll b\) be compact elements.
+By the decidability assumption, either \(a \below x\) or not.
+In the first case, we get \(a \ll x\) as desired by compactness of \(a\).
+In the second case, we get \(b \not\below x\), completing the proof. \end{proof}